 Today, we are on the exciting path to grow!
 We bring the experience, know-how and partnerships to successfully expand our reach through quantitative scaling.

-Play Africa Group is governed by a board of directors (link to Board of Directors section of “Who we are” page), who provide the mix of skills and experience appropriate to the needs of our strategy.
+Play Africa Group is governed by a board of directors, who provide the mix of skills and experience appropriate to the needs of our strategy.
 The board conducts board evaluations and skills audits in order to evaluate recruitment priorities.
 New board members are briefed on their legal obligations under South Africa’s Companies Act, the content of Play Africa’s Memorandum of Incorporation (its governing document), decision-making processes and recent financial performance.
 The board of directors reviews the financial health of the organisation and ensures that all documents and records are prepared in accordance with international best practice.
 Day-to-day management of Play Africa Group is delegated to the CEO, Gretchen Wilson-Prangley, who reports to the board of directors.

 Play Africa Group is a voluntary signatory to the UN Global Compact, an initiative to implement universal sustainability principles and to take steps to support UN goals.

 Play Africa receives independent, external audits annually, conducted by PwC South Africa.

 Accountability and transparency are key values at Play Africa.
 For more information about our stewardship values, our financial policies or to review our audited financial statements, please contact us today!

 Play Africa strives to be a fully-inclusive cultural institution.
 Everyone deserves safe, nurturing spaces for open-ended play and exploration.
 We are an anti-racist organisation, and are committed to promoting the dignity and equality of all people.